top of page

 Harvesting Guidelines

-Linden flowers are best harvested on a dry day in early to midsummer, immediately after flowering, and dried in the shade.
+Linden flowers are best harvested on a dry day in early to midsummer, immediately after flowering when their aroma is strongest.
+To preserve their medicinal properties, dry in the shade away from direct heat and sunlight.
+Avoid over-drying, which can degrade essential oils.

 Adult Dose (6)